-If you were receiving social security retirement or social security disability benefits at the time you received your Conservation Reserve Program (CRP) payment(s), include the amount of your taxable CRP payment(s) in the total on line 1b.
+If you were receiving social security retirement or social security disability benefits at the time you received your CRP payment(s), include the amount of your taxable CRP payment(s) in the total on line 1b.
 The amount of these payments is included in Part III, line 6, and in information received from farm partnerships showing your distributive share.

 If both lines 4a and 4c are less than $400 and you have deducted CRP payments on line 1b, combine lines 1a and 2.

 If the total of lines 1a and 2 is $434 or more, complete Part V through line 4c.
 Enter “-0-” in Part I, line 3, unless you also have church employee income.
 If you also have church employee income, see Church Employees, earlier.
 Also complete lines 5a and 5b and the rest of Part V, as appropriate.